Hydraxon91/WorkbooksCombined/Workbooks.md

 ```
 <br>

+<div style="page-break-after: always; break-after: page;"></div>

 ## Type system

 ### What are `primitive types` in C#?
 Give some examples.

 Primitive types are` int, object, short, char, float, double, char and bool`.
-These types are used to build other
+These types are used to build other data types.
-data types.
 <br>

 ### What is the difference between `value types` and `reference types`?